kamui/accept_headers/README.md

 ### Accept

-`AcceptHeaders::MediaType::Negotiator` is a class that is initialized with an `Accept` header string and will internally store an array of `MediaType`s in descending order according to the spec, which takes into account `q` value, `type`/`subtype` and `params` specificity.
+`AcceptHeaders::MediaType::Negotiator` is a class that is initialized with an `Accept` header string and will internally store an array of `MediaType`s in descending order according to the spec, which takes into account `q` value, `type`/`subtype` and `extensions` specificity.

 ```ruby
 accept_header = 'Accept: text/*;q=0.3, text/html;q=0.7, text/html;level=1, text/html;level=2;q=0.4, */*;q=0.5'